Tashish97/Ashish-Portfolio/README.md

 **IDE       :RStudio,RShiny**

 Problem Statement:
-To make an Interactive Dashboard in R/Shiny to make sense of data using various plots and analysing the Tabulated Data through RShiny Interface.
+To make an Interactive Dashboard in R/Shiny to make sense of data using various interavtive plots using **Plotly** and analysing the Tabulated Data through RShiny Interface.
-This has attributes like uploading a .csv file and downloading the generated reoprt along with choice of downloading the filtered tabulated data.
+This has attributes like uploading a .csv file and downloading the generated reoprt along with choice of downloading the previwed plots and filtered tabulated data.

 **Below is the image of the deployed dashboard!!**